aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: --bt-remove-unselected-file[=true|false]

    Removes the unselected files when download is completed in BitTorrent.
-To selecting files, use :option:`--select-file` option.
+To select files, use :option:`--select-file` option.
 If it is not used, all files are assumed to be selected.
 Please use this option with care because it will actually remove files from your